OAGi/Score/docs/user_guide/index.rst

    A csv template file named "businessTermTemplateWithExample" will be saved into your "Download" folder on your local computer.

-5. Fill out all your business terms in the downloaded csv file.
-Make sure that the format for each column is correct for each business term.
-Note that *businessTerm* and *externalReferenceUri* columns are required.
-Save all your changes.
+5. Use the template as the format to upload business terms to Score.
+Vocabulary exported from another application needs to be formatted into this template.
+Note that businessTerm and externalReferenceUri columns are required.
+The externalReferenceUri will be used as the key for the business term.
+If an externalReferenceUri entry already exists in Score, the information for that business term will be updated.
+If not, a new business term will be created in Score.

 6. Go back to "Upload Business Term" page, click the attach button (paper clipper icon) and choose the modified csv file in the pop up choose-file window.
 Finally click "Open" button in the pop-up window.